 I am a Fellow of the American College of Cardiology, the European Society of Cardiology, the American Heart Association and the Royal College of Physicians, I am also a member of the British Cardiovascular Society and European Atherosclerosis Society.
 I have been the national lead investigator and have served on the steering and executive committees for several major medical trials.
 I am currently involved in eight trials including PI of ORION 1 and BETONMACE.

-I have published my research in numerous journals including the NEJM, Lancet, JAMA, Archives of Internal Medicine, Circulation, the Journal of the American College of Cardiology, and the European Heart Journal, which have been cited over 12,000 times.
+I have published over 170 research articles in numerous journals including the NEJM, Lancet, JAMA, Archives of Internal Medicine, Circulation, the Journal of the American College of Cardiology, and the European Heart Journal, which have been cited over 26,000 times.